The Art of Saying No

 Fear limits us.
 It holds us imprisoned.
 It wants us to believe that we are powerless and that we are not the creator of our realities.

-Everything changes as soon as we step into our true power.
+Everything changes as soon as we step into our real power.
 Suddenly, things become clear, and opportunities arise.
 We start breathing deeply, and the energy begins to move.
-And this is all because we changed our perspective and stepped into a greater power.
-At that moment, we understand that we have the ability to approach any matter differently.
+And it’s because we changed our perspective and stepped into our higher power.
+At that moment, we understand that we can approach any matter differently.

-We no longer allow the circumstances to rule our lives, but we stand strong in our hearts to make the best possible decisions.
+✓ We no longer allow the circumstances to rule our lives, but we stand firm in our hearts to make the best possible decisions.

 I paid a high price for not standing up for myself.
 I no longer wished to do that, so I began to master the art of saying no—with love and compassion.